nathanworden/JS225-Object-Oriented-JavaScript/Study Guide for 225 Assessment Part 1.md

 Every time a JavaScript function is invoked, it has access to an object called the **execution context** of that function.
 This execution context is accessible through the keyword `this`.
 A JavaScript function can be invoked in a variety of ways.
 Which object `this` refers to depends on how the function was invoked.

+Note: Anywhere outside a functino, the keyword `this` is bound to the global object.
+If the `this` keyword is used inside a function, then its value depends on how the function was invoked.

 #### Implicit function execution context

 - The implicit *function* execution context is the context for a function that you invoke without supplying an explicit context.
 JavaScript binds such functions to the global object.